Senior Occupational Therapist - Adult Services

 Richmond and Wandsworth Adult Social Care Services has strong values and a focus on improving outcomes to vulnerable adults and their carers.
-We are looking to recruit a registered and qualified Senior Occupational Therapist who shares our values and commitment and who is passionate about improving lives of local residents.
-The position will be predominantly based in Wandsworth but you may be required to work across both boroughs.
+We are looking for registered and qualified Occupational Therapist who share our values and commitment and who are passionate about improving lives of local residents.

 Our focus is on supporting people to maintain their independence and autonomy.
 We take a person centred, flexible approach to the care and support we provide to promote wellbeing.
 We work towards excellence every day and our team members are committed to delivering the very best outcomes for the people we support.

 The role involves working with older people or younger adults with physical disabilities.

 We are looking for someone with a keen interest to learn and innovate and a commitment to strengths-based practice, as well as having experience of dealing with complex cases and supporting and supervising staff.
 Some but not limited to experience within: Assessing function, assessing care and support needs, providing equipment and adaptations.
 Taking a strength-based approach, complex Moving and Handling as well as good understanding of DFG process, including minor and major adaptations recommendations

 In this role you will provide operational and motivational leadership of staff as well as supervision and case management, guidance, support and expert advice to Occupational Therapy and social care staff.

 You will also hold a small caseload of complex cases.

 If you have the talent and ambition to achieve the best for the people we serve, then we will support you to progress and develop throughout your occupational therapy career.

 For an informal discussion and for more information about the role, please contact Violina Harpar, Service Manager (OT) at Violina.Harpar@richmondandwandsworth.gov.uk